Alefal/alefal.it/PROJECTS/ece/wp-content/plugins/woocommerce-stock-manager/README.txt

 Q: I see white screen, when i click on Export button.
 A: Try increase memory limit.

+Q: Quantity change not working.
+A: Be sure, that you have active stock manage.

 == Screenshots ==

 1. Edit stock product data